ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * Consistent use of leading slash in URI paths.

 * Consistency fix: Clients always support the 'cnonce' parameter.

+* The KDC might not have to store the 'cnonce' from a Join Request.

 * Fixes and editorial improvements.